Kaltbrunn

 Kaltbrunn is a municipality in the Wahlkreis (constituency) of See-Gaster in the canton of St. Gallen in Switzerland.

 History

-Kaltbrunn is first mentioned in 940 as Chaldebrunna.
+Kaltbrunn was first mentioned in 940 as Chaldebrunna.

 Geography

 Kaltbrunn has an area, As of 2006, of 18.6 km2.
 Of this area, 55.6% is used for agricultural purposes, while 33.5% is forested.
 Of the rest of the land, 7.8% is settled (buildings or roads) and the remainder (3.1%) is non-productive (rivers or lakes).

 The municipality is located in the See-Gaster Wahlkreis in the Linth valley.
 It consists of the village of Kaltbrunn and the hamlets of Fischhausen, Wilen and Steinenbrücke in the valley, while on the sparsely inhabited hills are the hamlets of Gublen, Chirnen and Altwies.